A Japanophile who has survived 15 solo trips to Japan. His visits focus on discovering the country’s lesser-known

 4. Oda Nobunaga (織田信長 1534–1582)

 The truth about Nobunaga, though, is subjective.
-While the warlord was ruthless and responsible for the horrific siege of Kyoto’s Enryaku-Ji monastery, he also promoted free trade and was supportive of Jesuit missions in Japan.
+While he was indeed ruthless and responsible for the horrific siege of Kyoto’s Enryaku-Ji monastery, Nobunaga also promoted free trade and was supportive of Jesuit missions in Japan.
 More importantly, his military victories laid the foundation for the permanent unification of a deeply fractured medieval Japan.
 Monster or not, murderer or champion, Oda Nobunaga’s ambitions permanently transformed Japan.
-His name is the one name to know for tourists interested in the bloody medieval history of the country.
+His name is the one name to know for any tourist interested in the bloody medieval history of the country.

 Tourist Attractions Associated With Oda Nobunaga: